conclube/Clonomy/README.md

 - Support choice of message brokers like Kafka, QuickMQ and RabbitMQ.
 - Interoperable integration with existing APIs on specific platforms.
 For instance support Vault on Bukkit.
 - Configurability for end consumers.

+- Multiple currencies
+- Banks exist
+- Users can have multiple (or just one) bank account at a bank
+- A bank supports some or all currencies
+-